Rental Genome Map Visualization

 Strategic Map Visualization Decisions

-5 vs. 7 Classification Levels
+5 vs. 7 classification levels

 User testing showed investors made decisions faster with 5 classification levels compared to 7 levels.
 With fewer classes, users spent less time cross-referencing the legend and could identify patterns through rapid visual scanning.
 Five levels also align with cognitive science research on optimal pattern recognition.